j-moran/NDMPy/README.md

 ## Things to Do Still
 - [x] Implement ability to remove modules from a config
 - [ ] Create base configs from main menu
-- [ ] some sort of initialization process?
-(This is a maybe.
-Most things should be taken care of in the getting started...)
+- [x] some sort of initialization process?
+In place.
+Simple checks for directories and checking connection to server
-- [ ] Actually write the getting started
+- [x] Actually write the getting started
-    - [ ] Setting up Services
-    - [ ] Setting up device templates
 - [ ] Clean up repo and make project more presentable
 - [x] Try to pull existing service configurations from remote nagios server using servicegroups and service names
 - [ ] Look into using configparser to handle config file